kdmcewen/ECE6397_Assignment_01/README.md

 ## **Assignment 1**:

-**Due Date** Except when explicitly stated the assignment is due Tuesday Jan 26th 2016
+**Due Date** Except when explicitly stated the assignment is due Thursday Jan 28th 2016

 1. **_Due Thurs Jan 21st 2016_** Register as a student participant for the NASA Swarmathon competition [here](http://nasaswarmathon.com/student-registration-form/).
 Forward the registration email to Li Huang.
 1. **_Due Thurs Jan 21st 2016_** Sign up for a github account, email username to Li Huang.